Art Teacher Education programs prepare individuals to teach art and art appreciation programs at various educational

 For all the 1,802 degrees awarded in Art Teacher Education annually, the majority of them are Bachelors degree.
 Of the 710 students graduating with degrees at the Masters degree level in the US, 86% percent identify as women and 14% percent identify as men.
 While students at schools all over the country study Art Teacher Education, New York has the most graduates.
 The average starting salary for a graduate with a bachelor's degree in Art Teacher Education is $35,300.

-If you’re interested in Art Teacher Education, then you should look at these top colleges, including Massachusetts College of Art and Design, Pratt Institute-Main and Kutztown University of Pennsylvania.
+If you’re interested in Art Teacher Education, then you should look at these top colleges, including Massachusetts College of Art and Design, Rhode Island School of Design and Maryland Institute College of Art.
 Massachusetts College of Art and Design is our top ranked institution for a degree in Art Teacher Education with 22 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.